Mohamed-khaled0/My_Website-main/README.md

 ## About

-This website serves as an online portfolio and blog for showcasing my projects, skills, and thoughts.
-It is built using HTML, CSS, and JavaScript.
+This website serves as my personal portfolio .
+It is built using HTML and CSS, and I have made custom edits to the template to personalize it to my needs.

 ## Technologies Used

 - HTML5
 - CSS3
-- JavaScript
-- Bootstrap (optional)
-- jQuery (optional)

 ## Usage